zx80/flask-simple-auth/README.md

 - `FSA_SECURE` only allows secured requests on non-local connections.
   Default is *True*

-- `FSA_CHECK` tells whether to generate a *500* internal error if a route is missing an explicit authorization check.
-  Default is *True*.

 - `FSA_SERVER_ERROR` controls the status code returned on the module internal errors, to help distinguish these from other internal errors which may occur.
   Default is *500*.